-The Trust has entered into a Line of Credit (the "LOC") with a Canadian chartered bank (the "Bank") fully secured by first charges against the Merivale Mall Property.
-On December 31, 2022, the total amount available under the LOC was \$22.0 million.
-The interest rate is based on a calculated formula using the Bank's prime lending rate.
+The Trust has entered into a Line of Credit (the "LOC") with a Canadian Chartered Bank (the "Bank") fully secured by first charges against the Merivale Mall Property.
+On December 31, 2023, the total amount available under the LOC was \$22.0 million.
+The interest rate is based on a calculated formula using the Bank's prime lending rate or a formula linked to bankers' acceptance rates.
 Amounts drawn under the LOC are due to be repaid at the maturity date on November 30, 2025.
-Amounts drawn under the LOC as at December 31, 2022 and December 31, 2021 were \$16.3 million and \$10.0 million, respectively.
+Amounts drawn under the LOC at December 31, 2023 was \$17.2 million (December 31, 2022 - \$16.3 million).

-Within the Montreal Industrial Portfolio, where the Trust is a 50% co-owner of the joint arrangement, a co-terminus \$1 million line of credit with a Bank was established with the existing mortgage on the portfolio that has a maturity date of December 2029.
+Within the Montreal Industrial Portfolio, where the Trust is a 50% co-owner of the joint arrangement, a co-terminus \$1 million line of credit with a Bank was established with the existing mortgage on the Montreal Industrial Portfolio that has a maturity date of December 2029.
 The interest rate is based on a calculated formula using the Bank's prime lending rate.
-Amounts drawn under the line attributed to the Trust as at December 31, 2022 was \$nil (2021 - \$nil).
+No amounts were drawn from this facility as at December 31, 2023 (December 31, 2022 - nil).